wzulfikar/lifelog/personal/migration.md

 The second issue, I can host my own Wordpress site.
 However, Wordpress store thus posts (and almost anything else) in database which I don't feel good with it.
 I want to store thus things in say, markdown file.

 Next, I moved to [tumblr](http://tumblr.com).
 Out of the box, it has some cool features.
-Scheduled post, private post, custom domain, etc. But I still get the problem I had with Wordpress: internet connection.
+Scheduled post, markdown support, private post, custom domain, etc. But I still get the problem I had with Wordpress: internet connection.
 However, [tumblr](http://tumblr.com) has mobile apps which is nice.

+When using [tumblr](http://tumblr.com), I write

 Started to feel the pain,